When is the Clinic Open?

 Does Medicare offer a rebate?

-Medicare will provide a rebate of $84.80 per session for a maximum of 10 sessions per calendar year for individual therapy.
-You must have a Mental Health Care Plan from your GP in order to receive the Medicare rebate.
+Medicare will provide a rebate ($93.35 for psychologists and $137.05 for clinical psychologists) per session for a maximum of 10 sessions per calendar year for individual therapy.
+You must have a valid GP referral in order to receive the Medicare rebate.
 Medicare do not provide rebates for couples or relationship counselling.

 Can I use my private health insurance?

-We have a HICAPS terminal and are able to process your private health claim at the time of your consultation.
-Please check with your provider for details on your level of cover and eligibility to claim.
+We have HICAPS terminals and are able to process your private health claim at the time of your consultation.
+Please check with your health insurance provider for details on your level of cover and eligibility to claim.

 What is the cancellation policy?

-If you need to cancel or re-schedule your appointment, please provide 24 hours notice prior to your scheduled appointment to avoid a 50% cancellation fee.
+If you need to cancel or re-schedule your appointment, please provide 24 hours notice prior to your scheduled appointment to avoid a cancellation fee.
+Any changes made to your appointment within 24 hours or non-attendance will attract a 100% cancellation fee which must be paid prior to making any future appointments.

 What happens at the first session?

-The psychologist will ask you to complete some forms and talk you through the treatment process.
+The psychologist will talk you through the treatment process.
 The psychologist will also ask you for a brief history and what led you to wanting to see a psychologist.
 All information collected by the psychologist is kept confidential and no-one else has access to your personal information.

 How long does therapy take?